27 Tips to Save Money On Groceries WITHOUT Clipping Coupons!

 11. Look for the unit price.

 Sure, the smaller jar of peanut butter costs less…but how do you know if it’s the best deal?
-To compare value between different sizes, brands or varieties, just look at the unit price, which shows the cost per pound, quart or other unit of weight or volume.
+To compare value between different sizes, brands or varieties, just look at the unit price, which shows the cost per pound, quart or another unit of weight or volume.
 You’ll usually get a better deal by choosing the largest size–but that’s not always the case.
 If your grocery store doesn’t share unit prices, bring a calculator to do the math yourself.